How Men Fall in Love and How Their Brain Responds

-The Coolidge Effect
+The Coolidge effect

 The Coolidge effect is a biological phenomenon observed in animals whereby males progressively lose interest in mating with the same female yet have heightened sexual interest in new females.

 However, it’s also important to note that this isn’t always the case, and men can still fall in love with women they have sex with early in the relationship.
-However, couples need to be careful not to confuse the exhilarating feeling of lust for love to avoid trouble later down the road.
+Still, couples need to be careful not to confuse the exhilarating feeling of lust for love to avoid trouble later down the road.

 The study also showed that marriage isn’t a defining factor, as both married and unmarried men can be in committed relationships and experience lower testosterone.

-Okay, so we’ve talked a lot about what happens to a man when he falls in love and the chemical processes involved, but what practical advice can we take from it?
+Okay, so we’ve talked a lot about what happens to a man when they fall in love and the chemical processes involved, but what practical advice can we take from it?

-- Consider abstaining from sex for a while to see if your relationship is built on more than lust.
+If a man becomes “addicted” to their partner, this could indicate they’re at the romantic love stage.
+Consider abstaining from sex for a while to see if your relationship is built on more than lust.

-If you’re still unsure whether you’re in love, if your partner loves you, or you have any other relationship concerns, our therapists here at Calmerry are always ready to help.
+If you’re still unsure whether you’re in love, if your partner loves you, or if you have any other relationship concerns, our therapists here at Calmerry are always ready to help.